• Posted Date: 09/08/2023

 What does your medical insurance cover?

+So what does private healthcare cover?
 Private Medical Insurance (PMI) policies are made up of two key parts: core cover, which is included by default, and add-ons – these are extra features that may come at an additional cost, but they expand and improve your coverage.

 Core Cover